Zalexanninev15/PFT2/README.md

 ### What is the FDF format? (which is used for firmware)

 FDF (Firmware Data File) is a file format for firmware that was created to replace the DUMP (later BIN and IMG) firmware file format, since it is the best for storing images.
 In fact, it is a special archive for dumps, which allows you to upload dumps to the hosting/cloud without data loss, without compression to the archive.
 To work with this format, you need more space than for a normal IMG / BIN dump (the dump is converted to a temporary format for firmware in the device), but the FDF file will be better stored.
+PFT2 support this format since version **1.3**

 For example: `system.img`  → `system.fdf`, 3.5 GB → 1.4 GB.
 Temporary files are deleted after work.
-The utility for working with this format and converting IMG/BIN files to it is located in the folder with the PTT2 application called `FDFmini` (created by Zalexanninev15 and Alexander927).
+The utility for working with this format and converting IMG/BIN files to it is located in the folder with the PTT2 application called FDFmini (created by Zalexanninev15 and Alexander927).
-PFT2 supports this format since version **1.3**
-For normal operation, the "userdata" section uses regular IMG, because there may be problems with converting too large files (5 GB or more)
+For normal operation, the "userdata" partition uses regular IMG, because there may be problems with converting too large files.

 #### GUI: